 As federal courts have affirmed on many occasions, Title VII is not “a general civility code” that prohibits “all verbal or physical harassment in the workplace.”
 Oncale v.
 Sundowner Offshore Services, Inc., 523 U.S. 75, 80 (1998).
 Rather, it was designed specifically to protect from discrimination historically marginalized Americans within, or totally excluded from, the workplace.
 This includes women who, long excluded from the workplace altogether, endured pervasive and unaddressed sexual harassment in previously male-dominated places of employment.
 As our understanding of gender and sexuality evolved over the late 20th and early 21st centuries, the protections against harassment were extended to all employees, men as well as women, who endured sexual harassment by members of the same or the opposite sex.
 Unfortunately, because Title VII only bans discrimination on protected bases, it still does not protect employees who are bullied or harassed for reasons other than their sex (or one of the other traits listed in the statute).

+What is Considered Harassment in the Workplace?
 About Equal Opportunity Jerks and Other Bad Bosses

 Two common examples of workplace bullying that do not give rise to a legal claim for sexual harassment are what has become known as the “equal opportunity jerk” and employers who single out a particular employee for reasons other than his or her sex.